Isabel Losada: Sensation

 Sensation (Watkins) is Losada's account of a year spent exploring the subject of sex between heterosexual couples, and in particular what makes sex into good sex in long term and loving relationships.
 The research for the book involved participation in various courses, couple workshops, women-only weekends and attending the first international conference on Orgasmic Meditation.
 The book, part memoir and part manifesto in the cause for better relationships between men and women, has been praised for its honesty about a subject often shrouded in fear and shame despite the so-called sexual revolution.
-Russell Brand, who interviewed Losada for an episode of his podcast Under the Skin with Russell Brand, stated that "I have learnt from Isabel that we are not approaching sex in a very conscious and connected way.
-It's very interesting to read a woman talking plainly and mechanically about sex.
-I want to learn this stuff."
 Sensation was also chosen as the 'Non-Fiction Book of the Month' by The Bookseller magazine.

 The Joyful Environmentalist

 The Joyful Environmentalist.
 How to Practice Without Preaching (Watkins) is Losada's collection of stories, reflections and ideas about the steps that an individual can take to help save the environment and the planet.
 As well as tips to reduce the use of plastic, switching to renewable energy, ethical banking, sustainable clothing choices, and gardening for biodiversity, Losada recounts her personal experiences of planting native trees in the Highlands of Scotland, playing Samba drums with Extinction Rebellion and visiting Knepp Wildland (a pioneering rewilding project).
 The environmental and political activist George Monbiot is quoted as saying about the book, "this is the joy we need in our lives".

 A short extract from the book, which lists ten recommended trees and shrubs for the garden to attract birds, was reproduced in the Gardens Illustrated magazine.

 The book was awarded "Best overall sustainability book for 2022".
 According to the reviewers, it takes the reader on Losada's "own inspiring, and often hilarious, eco journey ... it's a genuinely enjoyable read for anyone who is feeling eco anxious".

-In advance of the 2022 United Nations Climate Change Conference (COP27), Losada draws on the her ideas in the book to offer some "specific actions" that "fellow environmentalists" can take.
+In advance of the 2022 United Nations Climate Change Conference (COP27), Losada draws on her ideas in the book to offer some "specific actions" that "fellow environmentalists" can take.

-Awards
+Awards and nominations

 In 2019 Isabel was awarded 'Author of the Year' by Kindred Spirit magazine.
 The magazine selected Isabel for the body of her work in the Mind Body Spirit sector and the award was secured by her popularity in a reader vote.

+In 2024, she was nominated as a "climate hero" by Down to Earth readers of The Guardian newspaper.